 “In the beginning they tried… because Karl Marx’s idea was that there should be no marriage in communism.
 And he was very factual about it: that marriage was born because of individual property.
 His logic was correct.
 There was a time when there was no marriage.
 People lived in tribes, and just as animals make love, people made love.

 “The problem started only when a few people who were more cunning, more clever, more powerful, had managed some property.
 Now they wanted that their property, after their death, should go to their own children.
 It is a natural desire that if a person works his whole life and gathers property, land, or creates a kingdom, it should go to his children.

-“That’s why marriage was created; otherwise it was easier for man not to have any marriage, because marriage was simply a responsibility – of children, of a wife.
-When the woman is pregnant, then you have to feed her, and there was no need to take all that responsibility.
+“Otherwise it was easier for man not to have any marriage, because marriage was simply a responsibility – of children, of a wife.
+When the woman is pregnant, then you have to feed her….
+And there was no need to take all that responsibility.
 The woman was taking the whole responsibility.

 “But the man wanted some immortality, and that his property should be possessed by his own blood.
 And the woman wanted some protection – she was vulnerable.
 While she was pregnant, she could not work, she could not go hunting; she had to depend on somebody.